peteroupc/html3dutil/tutorials/camera.md

 clip space coordinates to _normalized device coordinates_, then _screen space_
 coordinates when drawing objects on the screen.

+## Projection Transform

+A _projection matrix_ transforms coordinates in camera space to _clip space_.

 Two commonly used projections in 3D graphics are the perspective projection and orthographic projection, described below.